curquhart/secure-json/docs/source/_javadocs/com/chelseaurquhart/securejson/SecureJSON.rst

 fromJSON
 ^^^^^^^^

-.. java:method:: public <T> void fromJSON(CharSequence parInput, IConsumer<T> parConsumer) throws JSONException
+.. java:method:: @SuppressWarnings public <T> void fromJSON(CharSequence parInput, IConsumer<T> parConsumer) throws JSONDecodeException
    :outertype: SecureJSON

    Convert a JSON character sequence to an object that consumer will accept.
-Throws JSONException on failure.
+Throws JSONDecodeException on failure.
 After the consumer returns, all buffers we created while parsing the JSON character sequence will be destroyed.

    Example: